|Min. Loan Amount||$1,000|

 If you have a friend or relative with a strong credit history, consider asking if they'd be willing to cosign a personal loan.
 When you apply with a cosigner, your lender considers that person's credit history and employment status when determining approval, terms and conditions for a loan.
 Importantly, your cosigner is also responsible for paying off the loan if you default.

-Don’t confuse a cosigner with a coapplicant or joint applicant.
+Don't confuse a cosigner with a coapplicant or a joint applicant.
 With a coapplicant or joint applicant, the lender considers both of your credit histories equally.
 So even if your coapplicant has excellent credit, you might not see approval or a competitive rate.

 Don't have a cosigner?
 If you're new to this country or only recently turned 18, check out lenders that consider your education, your career path and other variables outside of your credit score.
 For example, the San Francisco-based lender Stilt specializes in loans for nonresidents also works with US citizens who don't have a credit history.